 Don’t assume your local stores will be open or have power.
 Here is a photo my sister took at her local Walmart.
 Empty aisles.

 You need food that you can eat without cooking.
 You may not have power of any kind to cook.
 Handy items to have include some freeze dried food, some beef jerky, and a can opener on hand at all times.
-If you have a family, it can’t hurt to have an emergency food stash.
-Here is my affiliate link for a ready made meal kit on Amazon.
+Stock canned goods, nut butter, granola bars, and instant meals.

-8. BUY A GENERATOR
+8. BUY A GAS GENERATOR

 9. Gas Can